-- The International Maritime Organisation has delayed a vote on a legally binding net zero framework for the shipping sector until October 2026.
+- The International Maritime Organisation delayed the adoption of a binding Net Zero Framework for the shipping sector in October 2025.
+However, in April 2026, negotiations continued with a reconvened session scheduled for December 2026.
 The framework would impose mandatory emissions limits and greenhouse gas pricing on most of the world’s shipping fleets.

 - In February 2026, the OECD published an updated carbon pricing and energy taxation database.
 The report provides comparable data and insights into how 79 countries, accounting for 82% of global greenhouse gas emissions, use carbon taxes, emission trading systems and fuel excise taxes.